ember-learn/guides-source/guides/release/tutorial/05-more-about-components.md

 This time, we had a `/` in the component's name.
 This resulted in the component being created at `app/components/rental/image.hbs`, which can be invoked as `<Rental::Image>`.

 Components like these are known as _[namespaced](https://en.wikipedia.org/wiki/Namespace)_ components.
-They allow us to organize our components by folders according to their purpose.
-This is completely optional – namespaced components are not special in any way.
+Namespacing allows us to organize our components by folders according to their purpose.
+This is completely optional — namespaced components are not special in any way.

 Let's edit the component's template:

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----